XiaoSanchez/Java_Game-Go_Bang/README.md

-# Java Project: Go Bang
+# Java Game: Go Bang
 Implements the functioning of GoBang that performs various functions like Player versus Player, Player versus Environment in the tasks, developed by using Java.
 ## Features